umbraco/AngularWorkbook/Exercises/Exercise1.md

 So we create a propertyEditors array, which we then add a single editor to.
 This editor has basic meta data like name, alias and most importantly, the path to the html that will show in the Ui when loaded.

 ##Editing the view
-Let’s add that view, which is a .html file at `/app_plugins/first/editor.html`, then Open the editor.html file, and add nothing but:
+Let’s add that view, which is a .html file at `/app_plugins/glass/editor.html`, then Open the editor.html file, and add nothing but:

 ```html
 <input type="text" ng-model="model.value" />
 ```

-Now, lets restart the application, by opening the `web.config` and make an edit like a linebreak or space to “touch it”.
-Every time we change the manifest, we must make the application restart to pickup the changes.
+Every time the package.manifest file is saved, our application will restart and the property editor will have its configuration updated.

-After restart, create a new data type named “**glass picker**”, and choose “**My editor**” from the list of available editors, add that data type to the “drink” document type as a property with the alias “**glass**” and open a page of that type.
+After saving the manifest, create a new data type named “**glass picker**”, and choose “**Glass editor**” from the list of available editors, add that data type to the “drink” document type as a property with the alias “**glass**” and open a page of that type.